mlarrubia/Codwars-Javascript/README.md

 ```

-## Challange 6

-Name: Break camelCase
+## Break camelCase

 - kyu: 6
-- Complete the solution so that the function will break up camel casing, using a space between words.
+  Complete the solution so that the function will break up camel casing, using a space between words.

 Examples